Persian Carpet Rug Cleaners

 Sunlight over time will fade and damage dyes in textiles.
 If your rug is in sunlight, rotate it once a year.
 Doing this will reduce the apparent effects of fading.

-For hundreds of years, the Persian rug has been acknowledged because of its artistic beauty and for centuries they have been preferred around the world to be displayed in museums, the homes of the wealthy, and in palaces.
-The original Persian rug was not the luxurious masterpiece of design it is so known for today.
+The Persian rug acknowledged for hundreds of years.
+Its artistic beauty displayed in museums, homes of the wealthy, and palaces for a century.
+The original Persian rug was undoubtedly not the luxurious masterpiece of design; it is so known today.
 Instead, its origins are humble.
-The Persian rug was a requirement created by tribal women to keep the members of the tribe warm during the very cold winters.
+The Persian rug was a requirement created by tribal women to keep the members of the tribe warm during the freezing winters.

 The skill of making Persian rugs passed down through the generations, with family secrets in style and being closely guarded design.